Anteos clorinde

-Anteos clorinde, the white angled-sulphur, is a butterfly of the family Pieridae.
+Anteos clorinde, the white angled-sulphur or the ghost brimstone, is a butterfly of the family Pieridae.
 The species was originally described by Jean-Baptiste Godart in 1824.

 Range

 It is found in South America, Central America, and southern North America.

 The wingspan is 70–90 mm.
 The butterfly flies year round in the tropical parts of its range and from August to December in the north.

 The larvae feed on Senna spectabilis.